 Helping you get a restful night’s sleep

-Which sleep disorders can be treated?
+Which sleep disorders do we treat?

-Our specialist consultants treat a range of sleep disorders, including:
+Our specialists treat all sleep disorders, including:

 - troublesome snoring

 - sleep apnoea - interrupted breathing during sleep

 - insomnia - difficulties with sleep initiation and maintenance

 - narcolepsy - where a person suddenly falls asleep at inappropriate times

 - restless leg syndrome - jumpy, painful legs